HNinou/starter-hugo-academic/content/post/test/index.md

 ### Autocorrelation of the Tidal Surplus Over Time

 We have briefly discussed the information that the pressure fields provide regarding the tidal surplus in Cities 1 and 2.
 In this section, we analyze the information that the time series of the tidal surplus carries about itself.
 One way to do this is by looking at the autocorrelation of the tidal surplus over time for Cities 1 and 2.
 After reordering the tidal surplus data in chronological order, we plotted the autocorrelation curves shown in Figure 4.
 One limitation of this approach is that the time intervals between consecutive points are irregular.
 On average, the interval is 9 hours, but about two-thirds of the points are evaluated at the same time as the previous point, likely due to an expansion of the dataset.
 Nonetheless, it is still possible to observe that the tidal surplus is quite autocorrelated over time, with a more marked correlation for City 2 than for City 1.
-Therefore, it will likely be much easier to infer accurate results for City 2 than for City 1, which is indeed what we observe when separating the scores for each city.
+Therefore, it will likely be much easier to infer accurate results for City 2 than for City 1, which is indeed what we observe when separating the prediction scores for each city.

 #### Figure 4: Autocorrelation of the tidal surplus for City 1 (left) and City 2 (right).
 ![autocorr1.png](autocorr1.png)

 ## Development of a Recurrent Neural Network (RNN)

 The development of artificial neural networks for solving prediction problems in meteorology and climatology is relatively recent.
-Here, we draw inspiration from two articles that use an _Encoder-Decoder_ architecture   , which have demonstrated state-of-the-art performance for time series prediction.
+Here, we draw inspiration from two articles that use an _Encoder-Decoder_ architecture [1][2][3], which have demonstrated state-of-the-art performance for time series prediction.

 ### The Encoder-Decoder Model